Methods of free probability: 4e. Exercises

 \section{4e.
 Exercises}

-There has been a lot of non-trivial theory in this chapter, sometimes erring on the research side, and our exercises here will be not simple either.
-First, however, we have:
+We had a lot of general theory in this chapter, regarding the compact groups and their representations, and the notion of easiness.
+As a first exercise about this, we have:

-\begin{exercise} Compute the Gram and Weingarten matrices for the various easy quantum groups that you know, at small values of $k\in\mathbb N$. \end{exercise}

-This is something very instructive, and there are countless computations that you can do here, either by hand or by using a computer, and the more you do, the better it is.
-Ideally, spend a few days and nights on all this, until you reach the black belt.
+\begin{exercise} Prove that the bistochastic groups $B_N\subset O_N$ and $C_N\subset U_N$, consisting of matrices having sum $1$ on each row and column, are both easy. \end{exercise}